iLVL-Key/FFXI/addons/leaderboard/readme.md

 - Lunge/Swipe are currently added to both Nukes and Magic Burst as-is.
 The message # given by using Lunge/Swipe is identical between it causing a Magic Burst or not.
 Need to figure out how to differentiate between the two.

 ### Version History

+**3.4.1**
+- Adjusted the Party command syntax to instead be Partycommand/Partycmd.
+This fixes a conflict with the Mode command update in version 3.4.

 **3.4**
 - Added the ability to change the taunt commands text via addon command.